Module preservation and reproducibility

 Data-driven models are most useful when they are generalizable across different datasets.
 Thinking about co-expression networks from this perspective, we need a way to quantify and test the conservation of co-expression patterns identified in one dataset across external datasets.
-In this tutorial, we demonstrate module preservation analysis with hdWGCNA, a statistical framewoerk that allows us to test the degree to which co-expression modules identified in one dataset are “preserved” in another dataset.
+In this tutorial, we demonstrate module preservation analysis with hdWGCNA, a statistical framework that allows us to test the degree to which co-expression modules identified in one dataset are “preserved” in another dataset.
+Module preservation analysis can also be used to assess biological relevance of co-expression modules.
+For example, you can imagine that you may find modules in a disease samples that are not preserved in healthy samples, or you may find modules in humans that are not preserved in mice.
 This tutorial builds off of a previous tutorial, where we projected the co-expression modules from a reference dataset to a query dataset.

 First we must load the data and the required libraries: